 Top 10 Historical Fiction Books for Youth, Booklist

-In dozens of voices-from the unsinkable Milly Brown to the captain who went down with the ship, from a young boy in search of dragons to a gambler in search of fools with money to lose, from the ship’s rats to the iceberg itself-Wolf offers a breathtaking, intimate recreation of that fateful night.
-Buy it here
+In dozens of voices-from the unsinkable Molly Brown to the captain who went down with the ship, from a young boy in search of dragons to a gambler in search of fools with money to lose, from the ship’s rats to the iceberg itself-Wolf offers a breathtaking, intimate recreation of that fateful night.
+Buy it here Free Study Guide

 2012 North Carolina Young Adult Book of the Year